ess-dmsc/graylog-logger/README.md

 In order to only build the library, change the first lin to ```cd graylog-logger/graylog_logger``` and then follow the rest of the instructions.

 ### Building on Windows
-The library has been tested on Windows 10 using the Microsoft Visual C++ compiler (version 14.0).
+The compilation of the library has been tested on Windows 10 using the Microsoft Visual C++ compiler (version 14.0).
 Assuming that CMake as well as Boost are correctly installed and that the appropriate environment variables are configured, the instructions for compiling everything are as follows:

 ```
 cd graylog-logger